 Make sure the message in your thank you note is clear.
 Check it for spelling and grammar after you finish writing it.
 You may want to write a rough draft before copying it on the stationery or card that you wind up sending.

 When It Is Not Necessary

 Almost any gift or good deed deserves at least a brief, handwritten thank you note.
 If in doubt, send one.
 The worst thing that will happen is you will be considered "too polite," and that’s not a bad thing.

-There is one time when you don’t need to send a thank you note after receiving a gift.
-If the person sent flowers to thank you for something you did for her, just pick up the phone and let her know how much you appreciated her thoughtful gesture.
+There is one time when you don’t need to send a thank you note after receiving a gift: if the person sent flowers to thank you for something you did for him or her, just pick up the phone and let him or her know how much you appreciated the thoughtful gesture.
 Otherwise, you may find yourself sending thank you notes back and forth for a very long time, to the point of being ridiculous.